-In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Refund Schemes and bans on plastic bags.
-Western Australia banned lightweight plastic bags in July 2018 and will introduce a refund scheme in 2020.
-These measures will dramatically reduce plastic litter and are recognised as good first steps in addressing plastic pollution of our environment.
+In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Deposit Schemes and bans on plastic bags and other single-use items.
+These measures have been shown to dramatically reduce plastic litter and are recognised as good first steps in addressing plastic pollution of our environment.

-Many individuals and businesses have become aware of the plastic pollution problem and are changing habits and practices.
-However, what we lack are whole communities taking control of their plastic footprint, with a focus on long lasting solutions.
-The most powerful actions begin with the individual, extend to the community and then to our politicians.
-If we want to see wide scale change, we need to create a culture of community action, and the best time to start is right now.
+Many individuals and businesses have become aware of the plastic pollution problem and are changing practices.
+However, we need whole communities taking control of their plastic footprint, with a focus on long lasting solutions.

-WA Plastic Free is a Perth-based project under the Boomerang Alliance's Plastic Free Places program, which focuses on the next step to achieving this wide scale change.
-The goal of the program is to inspire, assist and empower communities to reduce their use of disposable, single use plastics.
-Other projects also occur in Noosa, Qld (pilot community) and Byron Bay, NSW.
+WA Plastic Free is one of eleven communities under the Boomerang Alliance's Plastic Free Places program, which focuses on the next step to achieving this wide-scale change.

-These communities are playing a vital role in the next stage towards fighting against plastic pollution.
-They are leading the way in showing what can be achieved when a community works together towards a single goal - and are empowering other communities to follow.
+These communities are playing a vital role in the next stage towards fighting against plastic pollution, leading the way in showing what can be achieved when a community works together - and are empowering other communities to follow.